elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.25.0 - 2024-05-28 =
+- Add sitemap for Google news.
+The news sitemap is automatically added to the `sitemap-post-type-post.xml` sitemap.
+You do not have to change anything.
+Simply submit your sitemap URL (either `https://example.com/sitemap.xml` or `https://example.com/sitemap-post-type-post.xml` to Google News).
+- Auto get 1st image in the content for the schema and Open Graph if there's no featured image.
+- Fix: get_the_author() returns null for LinkedIn
+- Fix: PHP warning for image alt
+- Fix SEO settings not available for Elementor landing page
+- Fix compatibility with Contact Form 7

 = 3.24.0 - 2024-05-10 =
 - Support getting SEO settings for posts and terms via REST API